kubernetes-sigs/node-feature-discovery/README.md

 - [License](#license)
 - [Demo](#demo)

-_**NOTE:** We are gathering evidence in order to graduate from the Kubernetes incubator.
-If you are a user of the project, please add yourself to [this list](https://github.com/kubernetes-incubator/node-feature-discovery/wiki/Users) with as much detail as you are comfortable providing (name and email optional)._

 ## Overview

 This software enables node feature discovery for Kubernetes.
 It detects hardware features available on each node in a Kubernetes cluster, and advertises those features using node labels.

-This project uses GitHub [milestones](https://github.com/kubernetes-incubator/node-feature-discovery/milestones) for release planning.
+This project uses GitHub [milestones](https://github.com/kubernetes-sigs/node-feature-discovery/milestones) for release planning.

 ## Command line interface